salrashid123/gcp-vtpm-ek-ak/README.md

 Meaning, you can assert _this `vm_id=1234`, running in `region=us-central1-a` in `project=abcd` must have signed this data_

-So how does this work:   Each VM's `Endorsement Key` (encryption) and `Attestation Key` (signing) is encoded into an `x509` certificate which is itself issued by Google's [TPM Signing CA](http://privateca-content-62d71773-0000-21da-852e-f4f5e80d7778.storage.googleapis.com/032bf9d39db4fa06aade/ca.crt).
+So how does this work:   Each VM's `Endorsement Key` (encryption) and `Attestation Key` (signing) is encoded into `x509` certificates issued by Google's [TPM Signing CA](http://privateca-content-62d71773-0000-21da-852e-f4f5e80d7778.storage.googleapis.com/032bf9d39db4fa06aade/ca.crt).

-These x509 certificates are embedded into only that VMs in non-volatile memory and also surfaces the cert via API (see   [Retrieving endorsement keys](https://cloud.google.com/compute/shielded-vm/docs/retrieving-endorsement-key).
+These x509 certificates are embedded that VMs in non-volatile memory and is also surfaced via GCE compute API API (see   [Retrieving endorsement keys](https://cloud.google.com/compute/shielded-vm/docs/retrieving-endorsement-key).

-You can use the vTPm to encrypt data with the EK and sign data using the AK using just standard TPM function or helper library functions like [go-tpm-tools/client.GceAttestationKeyRSA](https://pkg.go.dev/github.com/google/go-tpm-tools/client#GceAttestationKeyRSA).
-Once the AK signed the data, you can give that and the x509 to someone to verify later...and they can trust that it happened on a specific VM by verifying the signature using the certificate...and verifying the encoded vmID's on that same certificate.
+You can use the vTPm to encrypt data with the EK and separately sign data using the AK using just standard TPM function or helper library functions.
+Once the AK signed the data, you can give that and the x509 to someone to verify later...and they can trust that it happened on a specific VM by verifying the signature using the certificate and verifying the CA chain...*critically*, the certificate includes encoded data about the specific vmID instance id and project.
+You can use this to correlate the signature to a specific instnace's tpm

 What this tutorial will do is